-- (1) At least one director of a center for independent living chosen by the directors of centers for independent living within the State. - (2) A representative from the unit of the Department of Human Services responsible for the administration of the vocational rehabilitation program and a representative from another unit in the Department of Human Services that provides services for individuals with disabilities and a representative each from the Department on Aging, the State Board of Education, and the Department of Children and Family Services, all as ex-officio, non-voting members who shall not be counted in the 18 members appointed by the Governor.
+- (1) At least one director of a center for independent living chosen by the directors of centers for independent living within the State. - (2) A representative from the unit of the Department of Human Services responsible for the administration of the vocational rehabilitation program and a representative from another unit in the Department of Human Services that provides services for individuals with disabilities and a representative each from the Department on Aging, the State Board of Education, and the Department of Children

+1 and Family Services, all as ex offici .0, nonvoti Lng 2 ex-of ficio, r non-voting members who shai ll not be counted in 3 the 1 .8 member s appointe d by the e Gov erno/ r.